 The more time between the full backups on a client, the greater the impact of the Preserve Single Job Set option.

-If you’re running out of space because differential and incremental backups are not automatically deleted upon reaching their retention limit, check if you’ve enabled Preserve Single Job Set.
+If you are running out of space because differential and incremental backups are not automatically deleted upon reaching their retention limit, check if you have enabled Preserve Single Job Set.
 If enabled, then the CFA operates as designed, and you should modify the backup schedules and retention settings.
 Set the backup schedule to Weekly instead of Monthly, and change the retention settings accordingly (retain backups for one week at a minimum, preferably for 2 weeks if the backup schedule is Weekly; retain setting for one month at a minimum if the backup schedule is Monthly).

-If you need a one-month set of backups available for restore, but don’t have enough RAID space, you have two options:
+If you need a one-month set of backups available for restore, but do not have enough RAID space, you have two options:

 Expand the RAID space (contact Infrascale Support for details).